jeffharrell/home-assistant-config/README.md

 - **House Fan:** The house fan is controlled using a [GE Z-Wave Receptacle Outlet](https://www.amazon.com/gp/product/B0013V1SRY).
 Instant on / off capability.

-- **Garage Door Sensors:** The door sensors are using [Ecolink Z-Wave Sensors](https://www.amazon.com/Ecolink-Intelligent-Technology-Operated-DWZWAVE2-ECO/dp/B00HPIYJWU/).
+- **Garage Door Sensors:** ~The door sensors are using [Ecolink Z-Wave Sensors](https://www.amazon.com/Ecolink-Intelligent-Technology-Operated-DWZWAVE2-ECO/dp/B00HPIYJWU/).
 I'm a little obsessive about if I left my garage door open so these help a lot, but can be a little flakey sometimes and report open.
-I need to fix their placement.
+I need to fix their placement.~ The door sensors have been replaced with [Z-wave Garage Door Tilt Sensors](https://www.amazon.com/gp/product/B01MRZB0NT/) which are more reliable.

 - **Doorbell:** This was a fun one.
 I found out about dry contact sensors and ended up using an [Aoetec Dry Contact Sensor](https://www.amazon.com/gp/product/B0155HSUUY/) with a magnetic relay switch that's connected to my existing doorbell magnet.
 This causes it to trigger a Z-Wave event when rung.
 Win!